Menu Close

 Another reason gabapentin takes time to work is that the dose is usually started low and gradually increased over time to reach an effective dose.
 For example, when used to relieve nerve pain, the initial dose may be started at 300 mg and increased by 300 mg daily over several days, gradually reaching up to 600 mg three times per day.
 Studies for nerve pain treatment show that pain relief may begin within 1 week, with the maximum effect reached after about 4 weeks.

-See also What is Gabapentin ?
-What is your Experience with Gabapentin?
+See also How is Gabapentin Supplied ?

 Gabapentin is in a class of medications called anticonvulsants.
 It is not completely known how this drug works.
 When used to treat a type of seizure disorder, called a partial onset seizure, gabapentin decreases the abnormal activity in the brain that causes the seizures.
 When used to treat nerve pain, or neuralgia, following a herpes zoster (shingles) infection, gabapentin may reduce the response to painful stimuli.
 It is unknown how gabapentin relieves symptoms of restless legs syndrome.